CyberEthicalMe/blog-articles/cl9r2pxof006ap3nvdfiq431s.md

 Answer: `python`

-#### After decompiling the ransomware, what is the name of the function used for encryption? (for example: encryption)
+🔸 **After decompiling the ransomware, what is the name of the function used for encryption? (for example: encryption)**

 ```
 python pyinstxtractor.py configure